Mamiololo01/Automating_AWS_ec2_with_boto3/README.md

 Basic knowledge of AWS Interactive Development Environment (IDE) Ok let's get started.

-Launch EC2 Instances in the AWS management console.
-Click Launch Instance >Name your instance: Week 14 EC2Project > “Additional tags” > Add tag > Key: Environment > Value: Dev

-We are going to create 3 instances, 3 for Development environment, tagged Dev.
-The goal of this project is to lower cost in the Development environment.
-The rest under Quick Start > Amazon Linux > Instance Type T2.micro instnace type. > Key Pair: “Myownkeypair” > Launch Instance.
-Repeat two more steps to create all three instances tagged “Dev”

-Ok, great!
-We got all 3 instances running.

 BUT, there is another fun way to create all three instances just using Python Script.
 I will show you how after these few steps first.